billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 In other words, your Obx data stream either has no digital word, or it has a single digital word containing 12 digital lines.

-A OneBox is configured for recording if at least one XA channel is listed, or if XD is enabled.
+A OneBox Obx stream is configured for recording if at least one XA channel is listed, or if XD is enabled.
 In this case, the OneBox is assigned a logical recording stream ID index that you can see in the big Probes table of the Devices tab.
-In SDK remote interface functions you can access this device using indices:
-`(js,ip) = (1,ID)`.
+In SDK remote interface functions you can access this device using indices: `(js,ip) = (1,ID)`.

 --------